Franco-Spinelli/eCommerce-api/README.md

 - OpenAPI (for API documentation)

 ### Getting Started
--Prerequisites
+- Prerequisites
--Before you begin, ensure you have the following installed:
+- Before you begin, ensure you have the following installed:

 - **Installation**
 - Clone the repository: